Jeffery-Liu/Sherlock-and-Jack/readme.txt

 	Cooldown: 1s.

 About Sherlock & Jack:
 Sherlock & Jack uses SGE game engine which is provided by The Art Institute of Vancouver and created by Peter Chan and modified by Cam McRae and Jinfeng Liu.
-The textures and sounds used in the game are downloaded from google.com.
+The textures and sounds used in the game are downloaded from the internet.